mjdave/tui/README.md

-# mjscript
+# This is mjscript

 mjscript is a small, cross platform, open source scripting and serialization library for C++.

-Created by a solo game developer to be fast, and simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.
+Created by a solo game developer to be fast, simple, and easy to use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.

 mjscript is dynamically typed, fast, flexible, and lightweight.
 Data is shared in memory between mjscript and the host c++ program, allowing high performance read/writes in both enviornments.